awsdocs/aws-glue-developer-guide/doc_source/console-security-configurations.md

 To add a security configuration using the AWS Glue console, on the **Security configurations** page, choose **Add security configuration**\.
 The wizard guides you through setting the required properties\.

 To set up encryption of data and metadata with AWS Key Management Service \(AWS KMS\) keys on the AWS Glue console, add a policy to the console user\.
-This policy must specify the allowed resources as key ARNs that are used to encrypt Amazon S3 data stores, as in the following example:
+This policy must specify the allowed resources as key Amazon Resource Names \(ARNs\) that are used to encrypt Amazon S3 data stores, as in the following example\.

 ```
 {